 How did Bonaverde get started?

 Hans Stier: I was drinking a lot of coffee while doing a lot of late-night shifts at my previous workplace in London, and as you do when you drink coffee, you tend to check out a lot of different coffee places.
+I used to buy coffee on places where there are good ratings according to people’s rating.
 I stumbled across this astonishing coffee tasting where this guy – one of the very first SCAE (Specialty Coffee Association of Europe) roasters – had a tasting with us and he roasted the coffee right in the shop.
 And then straight away he grinded it and had us tasting it; it was really outstanding and I thought this was fantastic – why couldn’t this be integrated into a small machine?
 And that was the idea.

 Literally overnight I went back to the office because I was all caffeinated from the tasting, and I quit my job the next morning after having done some patent research, and found out that this is really unique.
 There is nothing like this now – zero.
 Everybody is doing big roasting devices of around five to ten kilogrammes, but nobody is doing anything below 100 grams.
 So, we saw this niche, and a very big opportunity to make something good and actually have a better taste and a fairer product.
 Very shortly after, I started engaging with everything around the supply chain to understand how the mechanisms work and how coffee is sorted and traded around the world, and found out that coffee is the product with the second-largest trade volume in the world after oil.
 There is nothing that is sold any more than coffee, and it’s of course a sexier product than oil.
 This is huge and we really understood that we could turn a commodity into a consumable and have people buy a commodity from growers at a consumer price and have that price being paid to the actual producer rather than to a domestic brand of roasters or traders or retailers.
 Everybody is making their own coffee brand because they can make so much money.
 Look at Porsche design: they have a coffee brand.
 Mercedes has a coffee brand.
 Why?
 Simply because one can make a lot of money off of it.